Portland and Multnomah County Oregon Salvation Army financial assistance programs.

 Other emergency services available in communities include Christmas Food and Toy distribution; Back to School Supplies; League of Mercy gifts for the elderly; and Summer camps for youth.

 Senior centers operate in the Multnomah County region.
 The elderly can stop by for free nutritious lunches, Computer Classes, activities such as Bingo and Arts & Crafts, Travel and tour program, and sales on items.
+The Salvation Army participates with this, often with Aging on Aging Centers in Oregon.

-Holiday aid is a focus of the Salvation Army.
+Free holiday programs are a focus of the Salvation Army.
 The non-profit will try to help families have a blessed and bountiful Thanksgiving, Christmas and overall holiday season.
 The non-profit will do their best to provide everyone who needs help and is qualified with goodies (such as toys) and a Christmas dinner they would not have been able to enjoy without their assistance.
 Many volunteers help create this service for the community.

 Christmas assistance is offered to people who need help, as they try to do the most good for the most people.
 They especially try to help families with children.
+This is where the Angel Tree program comes into play.

 They try to assist families who are most vulnerable, especially children and seniors, and help them have a truly special Christmas.
 Some of the programs include Adopt-a-Family, the Angel Tree Program, and also fresh holiday food baskets.
 These resources provide clothing and toys for children at Christmas.